Clinical-Genomics/scout/docs/admin-guide/containers/container-deploy.md

 ## Scout Dockerfile

 A Docker image for creating both backend and frontend containers is available on [Docker Hub](https://hub.docker.com/repository/docker/clinicalgenomics/scout).
 Alternatively it is possible to build an image starting from the Dockerfile present in this repository.
-To build a Scout image on your local computer you need [Docker](https://www.docker.com) installed on your computer.
+To build a Scout image on your local computer you need to install [Docker](https://www.docker.com).

-To build Scout locally type the following command:
+To build Scout locally, type the following command:

 ```
 docker build -t scout .
 ```

 The container with the docker image contains only the app installation files and its required libraries.
 In order to work, the container must interact with a MongoDB database.
-This database could be either be launched as another Docker image or it could be a MongoDB instance installed and running on your computer or on an external server.
+This database could be either launched as another Docker image or could run as a mongod instance on your computer or on a remote server.

 ## Running a Scout web app using a Docker image

-Given a MongoDB instance running on localhost, port 27017, a Scout web app could be launched by directly pulling the image from Docker Hub.
+Given a MongoDB instance running on localhost, port 27017, the Scout web app could be launched by directly pulling the image from Docker Hub.
 To launch the demo server run the following command:

 ```
 docker run --net=host --rm --expose 5000 -p 5000:5000 clinicalgenomics/scout scout --host 127.0.0.1 -db scout-demo  serve --host 0.0.0.0
 ```

-From a mac machine the same command would be slightly different (the reason is described [here](https://docs.docker.com/desktop/mac/networking/)):
+From a Mac machine the same command would be slightly different (the reason is described [here](https://docs.docker.com/desktop/mac/networking/)):
 ```
 docker run --rm --expose 5000 -p 5000:5000 clinicalgenomics/scout scout --host docker.for.mac.localhost -db scout-demo  serve --host 0.0.0.0
 ```